B.M.C. - Digital / Analogue Converter

 Digital Filter

 All other options are available for any digital input.
-Two different digital filters are available with either “Flat” frequency response optimisation or “Pulse” for best dynamic response and with minimised pre- and post ringing.
-The pulse filter has a soft treble roll off, but avoids specifically the unnatural pre-ringing.
+Two different digital filters are available with either “Flat” frequency response optimization or “Pulse” for best dynamic response and with minimized pre- and post ringing.
+The pulse filter has a soft treble roll off, but specifically avoids the unnatural pre-ringing.
 In spite of its filter's soft treble roll off, it is generally considered as more transparent sounding.

 Oversampling rate